ErgEnn/DistributedDemoSpring2019/README.md

 npm install popper.js -S
 ~~~

-App code is in \src folder
+App code is in src folder
-Modify main.ts to start from our own custom router page - this provides as with main navigation.
+Modify main.ts to startup from our own custom router page - this provides as with main navigation.

 ~~~
 aurelia.start().then(() => aurelia.setRoot(PLATFORM.moduleName('main-router')));
 ~~~

+Due to html case-insensitivity we have this pattern between classes and file names:
+file: my-super-utility-thing.ts class: MySuperUtilityThing

-Add html/ts files for main-router
+Add html/ts files for main-router  (class MainRouter)
 main-router.ts (define one initial default route/page - home)
 ~~~
 import {PLATFORM, LogManager} from "aurelia-framework";